Volkswagen Tiguan

-The Volkswagen Tiguan ([ˈfɔlksˌvaːɡn̩ ˈtiːɡu̯aːn]) is a car produced by German manufacturer Volkswagen since 2007, sitting between the smaller T-Roc and the larger Touareg in the company's crossover SUV range.
-The first generation is based on the PQ46 platform, while the second generation, released in 2016, utilizes the Volkswagen Group MQB A2 platform.
-It is generally considered to be a medium-sized SUV in Europe, while in North America it is considered to be a compact crossover.
+The Volkswagen Tiguan ([ˈfɔlksˌvaːɡn̩ ˈtiːɡu̯aːn]) is a sport utility vehicle produced by German manufacturer Volkswagen since 2007, sitting between the smaller T-Roc and the larger Touareg in the company's crossover SUV range.
+The first generation was based on the PQ46 platform, while the second generation, released in 2016, utilizes the Volkswagen Group MQB A2 platform.
+It is generally considered to be a medium-sized SUV in Europe, while in North America it is considered to be a compact crossover SUV.

 The name Tiguan is a portmanteau of the German words Tiger ("tiger") and Leguan ("iguana") and won a naming contest by German car magazine publisher Auto Bild—from a field of names that also included Namib, Rockton, Samun and Nanuk.

-As of the spring of 2020, six million units had been sold worldwide, with 910,926 units manufactured in 2019 alone, making the Tiguan the best-selling car overall in the Volkswagen Group.
+As of the spring of 2020, six million units had been sold worldwide, with 910,926 units being manufactured in 2019 alone, making the Tiguan the best-selling car overall in the Volkswagen Group.
 It was also the best-selling SUV in Europe.